01 of 08

 07 of 08

 While not the grandest of Indonesia's volcanoes, Gunung Sibayak in Sumatra has been luring people to the summit for centuries for the amazing views.
 At 6,870 feet, climbing Gunung Sibayak takes between two to three hours, depending on the route chosen.
-Optional guides can be hired for around $15.
+Optional guides can be hired for a small fee.

 08 of 08